Litharge/DIPT/README.md

 Create the root node by creating an instance of SimpleImage, passing in your original image as an ndarray, as well as a unique window name.
 Define descendants by creating instances of your operations and passing the parent node, as well as a unique window name.
 Begin rendering by calling `display_loop` on your root element

+### Controls

+Once your program is running, you can press "q" to quit, and you can press "r" to refresh the matrices and print the duration of each matrix update for those nodes with `should_log_duration` set.

 ## Advanced Usage